 Additionally, the brain’s reward system can become compromised by drug abuse and addiction.
 When a person takes opiates, he or she experiences an intense feeling of pleasure.
 Those who become addicted seek out the sensation repeatedly.
 But, over time, opiate use can inhibit the brain’s ability to produce its own painkillers and the feel-good chemical dopamine.
 The addiction sufferer becomes unable to feel good without the help of opioid drugs.

 Addiction is also rarely a health problem that exists on its own.
-Many people who suffer from addiction also have mental illness.
+Many people who suffer from addiction also have a mental illness.
+When this occurs, individuals need dual diagnosis treatment.
+This form of treatment for co-occurring disorders (the term for when an individual is dependent upon a substance and experiencing a mental health issue like anxiety or depression) addresses each issue simultaneously.
+By doing so, dual diagnosis greatly reduces the risk of relapse while improving an individual’s physical and mental health.
 Drug use can exacerbate or mask symptoms, making treatment difficult until a full and correct diagnosis is reached.
 Long-term drug use can also lead to other health problems such that range from malnutrition to digestive disorders to brain damage.
 Seeing these in a family member can be extremely painful.

 Social Problems of Drug Use